Mental Health Facilities Tuscaloosa, AL

 Mary Starke Harper Geriatric Psychiatry Center

-Mary Starke Harper Geriatric Psychiatry Center is a mental health clinic in Tuscaloosa, Alabama, located at 115 Harper Court, 35401.
-Mary Starke Harper Geriatric Psychiatry Center offers hospital inpatient treatment.
-Mary Starke Harper Geriatric Psychiatry Center provides group therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older.
+Mary Starke Harper Geriatric Psychiatry Center is a mental health clinic in Tuscaloosa, AL, located at 115 Harper Court, 35401 zip code area.
+Mary Starke Harper Geriatric Psychiatry Center provides hospital inpatient treatment.
+Mary Starke Harper Geriatric Psychiatry Center offers cognitive behavioral therapy, behavior modification and individual psychotherapy to seniors 65 or older.
 Mary Starke Harper Geriatric Psychiatry Center also supports seniors or older adults and people with Alzheimer's or dementia.
-Some other services provided by Mary Starke Harper Geriatric Psychiatry Center include case management and suicide prevention services.
+Additional services offered at Mary Starke Harper Geriatric Psychiatry Center include case management and suicide prevention services.

 Northport Medical Center North Harbor Psych Pavillion - 5.1 miles from Tuscaloosa, AL